 ‘Do you have enough money?’

-In February I ranted and raved at him and another Street Terrorist that they worked for the Fascist Forces that had reduced me to a 1-year visa and 2-day work week, murdered Mario in the Summer and made it look like suicide, and therefore they could both go fuck themselves and I wasn’t giving them a single god damn yen (penny).
+In February I ranted and raved at him and another Street Terrorist that they worked for the Fascist Forces that had reduced me to a one-year visa and two-day work week, murdered Mario in the Summer and made it look like suicide, and therefore they could both go fuck themselves and I wasn’t giving them a single god damn yen (penny).
 However, generally speaking, I feel healthier in mind, body, and soul, and have better luck when I’m generous towards the Prophet.

 I give him a 1000-yen (ten dollar) bill.
-“This is enough for a bento, a pack of smokes, and a couple drinks.’
+‘This is enough for a bento, a pack of smokes, and a couple drinks.’